jgollhardt/frstack/README.md

 # Install the ForgeRock Open Identity Stack (OIS)
 #

+*NOTE: Currently in the process of modifying this to use Ansible 2.0.
+You must install Ansible 2 from source*

-*NOTE: This currently works on Fedora using Vagrant.
+This currently works on Fedora 23 using Vagrant.
 Google Compute Engine (GCE) and AWS are a work in progress.
-Other combinations have not been tested.*
+Other combinations have not been tested.

+This will be gradually moved to Docker / Kubernetes.
+Pull requests are welcome

 ## Installed products